HheCcc/cse15L-Lab3-reports/index.md

 ./911report/preface.txt
 ```

-## This commands are able to find the files and directory, it's useful when you forget the path of the file.
+## The `-name` command option is used to find files by their name within the directory hierarchy starting at a specified directory.
+It matches files that exactly meet the given pattern.
+This option is case-sensitive, meaning it will only find files that match the exact case of the provided pattern.
+It is useful for locating files when the full path is not known.
 ## -size
 ## Example1:
 * Command: